kxxil01/openrouter-wrapper/README.md

 The wrapper includes comprehensive error handling with automatic retries for transient errors:

-- Network errors are automatically retried
+- Network errors are automatically retried with exponential backoff
-- Rate limit errors (429) are automatically retried
+- Rate limit errors (429) are automatically retried with appropriate delays
-- Server errors (5xx) are automatically retried
+- Server errors (5xx) are automatically retried with progressive backoff
 - Client errors (4xx) are not retried (except 429)
+- Streaming errors are handled gracefully with reconnection logic
+- Detailed error logging with request IDs for traceability
+- User-friendly error messages in the UI

+The enhanced error handling system provides:

+- Detailed diagnostic information in the console logs
+- API key validation and format checking
+- Robust stream parsing with error recovery
+- Graceful degradation when services are unavailable

-Errors include detailed information to help with debugging.
+Errors include detailed information to help with debugging, including:
+- Request parameters (with sensitive data redacted)
+- Response status codes and headers
+- Detailed error messages from the OpenRouter API
+- Stack traces for server-side debugging

 ## Testing